Melting Chocolate

 Legend

-My invention is too often mentioned in connection with a legend.
+My invention is too often mentioned in connection with a myth.
 According to this legend, I supposedly forgot to turn off the machine when I left the factory on a Friday.
-Because of this oversight, the mixture is said to have stirred on its own over the weekend.
-When I returned to work on Monday, I am said to have discovered a completely new kind of chocolate.
-According to this narrative, modern chocolate would thus be the result of a lucky coincidence based on carelessness.
-Careless behavior can be attributed to inexperience.
-In this sense, I am described in various places of the book as a beginner who is said to have succeeded only thanks to a moment of luck.
-These descriptions can be categorized under “coincidence”.
+Because of this oversight, the pastry was stirred on its own over the weekend.
+When I returned to work on Monday, I supposedly found a completely new kind of chocolate.
+According to this narrative, modern chocolate is thus the result of a lucky accident stemming from carelessness.
+Careless behavior can be attributed to the inexperience of a beginner.

-Only a simple method can be defined with a luck punch.
-To follow the logic of the legend, my method therefore had to be reduced to prolonged stirring.
 Cocoa consists of 50–60 percent fat.
 As a plant, it always contains some water as well.
 To achieve homogenization, the water content had to be reduced.
 To do this, I first developed the conching machine.
-This allowed the grinded mass to be made thinner and heated.
-The evaporation reduced water in the mass.
-To prevent drying out, I had to add cocoa butter during the conching process.
-The higher fat level liquefied the mass.
+This allowed the grinded mixture to be made thinner and heated.
+The evaporation reduced water in the mixture.
+To prevent the mixture from drying out, I had to add cocoa butter during the conching process.
+By reducing water and increasing fat, the mixture became more liquid.
 Only then did the machine begin to stir, allowing unwanted flavors to escape along with the evaporated water.
+In fact, the conching procedure alone involved several steps that had to be considered.
+A single lucky strike would only have resulted in the discovery of one part of it.
+However, my development work had not yet been completed.

-The crystals are unstable in a liquid mass.
-As soon as the mass turns hard, the crystals stabilize.
-To control the crystallization process, I had to develop the technique of tempering.
-To do this, the viscous mass is exposed to a specific temperature interval after conching.
-The conched and tempered mass can then be molded into shapes.
+Once the mixture has set, the crystals return to a stable state.
+To control the crystallization process, I also had to develop the technique of tempering.
+To do this, the viscous mixture is exposed to a specific temperature range after conching.
+The conched and tempered mixture could then be molded into shapes.
+However, the original chocolate mixture was harder and had to be pressed into molds.
+So, in order to fill the molds with my viscous mixture, I also had to establish another new procedure.

-My invention is too often mentioned in connection with a legend.
+My invention is too often mentioned in connection with a myth.
 According to this legend, I supposedly forgot to turn off the machine when I left the factory on a Friday.
-Because of this oversight, the mixture is said to have stirred on its own over the weekend.
-When I returned to work on Monday, I am said to have discovered a completely new kind of chocolate.
-According to this narrative, modern chocolate would thus be the result of a lucky coincidence based on carelessness.
-Careless behavior can be attributed to inexperience.
-In this sense, I am described in various places of the book as a beginner who is said to have succeeded only thanks to a moment of luck.
-These descriptions can be categorized under “coincidence”.
+Because of this oversight, the pastry was stirred on its own over the weekend.
+When I returned to work on Monday, I supposedly found a completely new kind of chocolate.
+According to this narrative, modern chocolate is thus the result of a lucky accident stemming from carelessness.
+Careless behavior can be attributed to the inexperience of a beginner.

-Only a simple method can be defined with a luck punch.
-To follow the logic of the legend, my method therefore had to be reduced to prolonged stirring.
 Cocoa consists of 50–60 percent fat.
 As a plant, it always contains some water as well.
 To achieve homogenization, the water content had to be reduced.
 To do this, I first developed the conching machine.
-This allowed the grinded mass to be made thinner and heated.
-The evaporation reduced water in the mass.
-To prevent drying out, I had to add cocoa butter during the conching process.
-The higher fat level liquefied the mass.
+This allowed the grinded mixture to be made thinner and heated.
+The evaporation reduced water in the mixture.
+To prevent the mixture from drying out, I had to add cocoa butter during the conching process.
+By reducing water and increasing fat, the mixture became more liquid.
 Only then did the machine begin to stir, allowing unwanted flavors to escape along with the evaporated water.
+In fact, the conching procedure alone involved several steps that had to be considered.
+A single lucky strike would only have resulted in the discovery of one part of it.
+However, my development work had not yet been completed.

-The crystals are unstable in a liquid mass.
-As soon as the mass turns hard, the crystals stabilize.
-To control the crystallization process, I had to develop the technique of tempering.
-To do this, the viscous mass is exposed to a specific temperature interval after conching.
-The conched and tempered mass can then be molded into shapes.
+Once the mixture has set, the crystals return to a stable state.
+To control the crystallization process, I also had to develop the technique of tempering.
+To do this, the viscous mixture is exposed to a specific temperature range after conching.
+The conched and tempered mixture could then be molded into shapes.
+However, the original chocolate mixture was harder and had to be pressed into molds.
+So, in order to fill the molds with my viscous mixture, I also had to establish another new procedure.

 Before / After: Originally, chocolate had a rather grainy texture, as the cocoa particles and sugar crystals remained separate.
-It was only through the Berner process that the texture could be homogenized.
+It was only through the Bernese Process that the texture could be homogenized.
 This also improved the appearance of milk chocolate (slide the bar to the right or left).

 Summary